 We want all children to be involved in competitive sport so they can learn how to win and lose.
 We ensure that all children access competition through the curriculum and inter school sports.
 We also want to encourage children to work hard to represent the school in many different areas such as football, netball, tennis, cross country, athletics, cricket, swimming and many more.
 We enter teams in to all of these events and have had many successes.
 Children aspire to be part of these teams and are proud when they represent the school.

-Future plans - A Cricketing school
+A Cricketing school

 At St Joseph's we pride ourselves in trying to offer our children as many opportunities as possible, We have decided to focus the latest Sports Premium Funding on developing Cricket facilities in the school.

-The success of 'The Hundred' in the Summer of 2021 and the role out of 'Chance to Shine' across our school during the pandemic led us to discussions about the positive impact this sport could have on all of our children.
+The success of 'The Hundred' in the Summer and the role out of 'Chance to Shine' across our school during the pandemic led us to discussions about the positive impact this sport could have on all of our children.